Speed climbing at the 2019 IFSC Climbing World Cup

-Speed climbing competitions at the 2019 IFSC Climbing World Cup were held at six locations, from 12 April to 20 October 2019.
+Competition speed climbing in the 2019 IFSC Climbing World Cup was held over six stages at six different locations, from 12 April to 20 October 2019.
 The top three in each competition received medals, and at the end of the season, the overall winners were awarded trophies.
 The overall winners were determined based upon points, which athletes were awarded for finishing in the top 30 of each individual event.
 Bassa Mawem won the men's seasonal title, YiLing Song won the women's seasonal title, and Russian Federation defended its national team title.